Iulian277-University/Hash-Table-Data-Structure/README.md

 # Hash table data structure implemented in C

-// Taiatu Iulian Marius - 312CB
+## Taiatu Iulian Marius - 312CB

 For implementing this homework I used doubly circular linked lists without having a node as sentinel, so it was needed to keep a pointer for the head of the list when iterating through.

-PUT - Function 'InsertDomainInHT':
+`PUT` - Function 'InsertDomainInHT':
     I calculated the hash code for the domain.
     I checked if the list is empty
         If is empty